 Let me show you how I do it.
 I’m trying to think of spelling the word heart.”
 [I close my eyes.]
 “Okay, I see it. h – e – a – r – t.
 Heart.”

 Sensory Interruption: Unfortunately, AJ didn’t change her strategy and got very frustrated.
 Watching her behavior, I realized that I needed to do some OT to calm her down.
 I brushed her and gave her a tight bear hug for about ten minutes.
 This is how it goes for a child with Sensory Processing Disorder (SPD) — and when her senses calmed down, we could try again.

 Like creativity, metacognition is not an add-on to a learning activity but is embedded during the learning experience.

-If we can help our children think about their strategies, we can help them become more skilled learners.
+If we can help our children think about their specific strategies, we can help them become more skilled learners.

 John Flavell, a researcher of metacognition, believes kids need awareness in three areas:

 1. An awareness of knowledge: understanding what they know